 Rather than simply deciding to quit sugar overnight, it’s a much safer bet to gradually wean yourself off high sugar foods.
 The foods of real concern are usually man-made, factory processed foods with added refined sugar.

-If you can choose one processed food to eliminate each week and replace it with a whole, natural food, you will make great steps towards quitting the sugar habit.
+If you can choose one processed food to eliminate each week and replace it with whole, natural food, you will make great steps towards quitting the sugar habit.
 Choosing foods that are middle of the Glycemic index would be a good place to start, such as fruits and dried fruits, nuts, and milk products.

 I always suggest a green smoothie or a fruit and protein smoothie in the mornings as a great way to replace things like cereals and toast.
 Check out our smoothie recipes here

 Understanding the way foods fit into the Glycemic index will be helpful when choosing your foods.